leslylopez43/VenueDjango/README.md

 ### Searchin By Price up or down, Rating , Venue Name A to Z Categorie
 ![Ariel Logo](/media/products/sort_by.webp)

+### Reserving Bookings

+To reserve bookings, follow these steps:

+Click on the "Venues" or "Bookings" section in the main menu.
+Browse the available venues and select the one you're interested in.
+Choose your desired date, time, and any additional options.
+Click the "Reserve Now" or "Book" button.
+Follow the prompts to confirm your booking details.

 ### Reserve a Venue
 I want to reserve a venue by specifying the event date, time, and amenities, as well as customize event details.